Contact: dikerbys@msu.edu

 Welcome!
 I’m Steve DiKerby, a high-energy astronomer.
 Currently, I’m a postdoctoral researcher in the Department of Physics and Astronomy, Michigan State University.
-Working with Prof. Shuo Zhang, I investigate the X-ray, gamma-ray, and VHE universe using space-based and terrestrial telescopes.
+Working with Prof. Shuo Zhang, I investigate the X-ray and gamma-ray universe using space-based and terrestrial telescopes.

 In 2024, I obtained my PhD from the Department of Astronomy and Astrophysics.
 There, I worked with my advisor Prof. Abe Falcone to study pulsars, blazars, and more using multiwavelength observations and machine learning.

 Upon getting married in April 2024, I legally changed my name from Stephen Kerby to Stephen DiKerby, merging my last name with my wife’s.
-I have published extensively under Stephen Kerby, so I apologize for any confusion that might occur.
+I have published extensively under Stephen Kerby, and my older papers may appear under that name.

 Here’s my CV: